 Scarecrow: That’s much better.
 Thank you.
 What’s your name?

-Dorothy: I’m going to the Emerald city to ask the Wizard how to get home to the farm to Uncle Henry and Auntie Em.
+Dorothy: I’m going to the Emerald City to ask the wizard how to get home to the farm and to Uncle Henry and Auntie Em.

-Dorothy: I don’t know I thought you would know.
+Dorothy: I don’t know (pauses); I thought you would know.